Character page for the Killing Eve series.

 - Psychotic Smirk: His default expression, even when being killed.

 - Sadist: Revels in using his power and knowledge to humiliate others and loves killing people, filming himself doing it, watching them being killed or ordering assassinations.

 - Scary Shiny Glasses: Wears a pair of them.

 - Self-Made Orphan: He hired the Ghost to kill his father, who was a single parent after his mother's death from an illness.

 - Serial Killer: Ultimately revealed to be this.

 - Smug Snake: Very smug and thinks he has Villanelle completely under his control.
 He's wrong.

 - The Sociopath: Or psychopath at any rate, as Eve surmises.
-He uses his Dragon to assassinate his own father, along with anyone close to him at the company so that he could take control of it, uses his tech skills to spy on people's private lives and blackmail them with it and it's ultimately reveals, personally kills people just for sport so that he can film himself doing it.
+He uses his Dragon to assassinate his own father, along with anyone close to him at the company so that he could take control of it, uses his tech skills to spy on people's private lives and blackmail them with it and, it's ultimately revealed, personally kills people just for sport so that he can film himself doing it.

 - Soft-Spoken Sadist: The revelation that he likes to cut women's throats turns him into this.

-- Stalker with a Crush / Villainous Crush: Towards Villanelle, albeit more in a sadistically cerebral and mostly non-sexual way.
+- Stalker with a Crush/Villainous Crush: Towards Villanelle, albeit more in a sadistically cerebral and mostly non-sexual way.
 He also has a really creepy love of watching her eat.